 We seek to add value without regard to an individual’s financial resources using free resources and volunteers wherever possible.

 It is important to connect with people and engage in networking.

-Join the Philadelphia Area Great Careers Group (PAGCG) meetings if you want to network with anyone who may attend our meetings.
-We are an all inclusive, diverse, and equitable organization and our meetings are open to everyone and we support veterans.
+Join the Great Careers Group (GCG) meetings if you want to network with others who attend our meetings.
+We are an all inclusive, diverse, and equitable organization and our meetings are open to everyone.
+We support veterans.

 Learn better networking techniques.
 Develop your personal brand.
 Perfect your elevator speech.
 Build a more effective resume.
 Create a one-pager.
 Move your resume past applicant tracking systems.

 Our membership resources can help you navigate through your career transition or career management updates with expert advice and valuable resources.